 Theological liberalism follows in the pattern of Schleiermacher today by placing an emphasis on what they feel rather than on what the Bible teaches.
 Such errors according to them are either stated or implied by those who deny inerrancy and for many of them the conviction that there are some actual errors in Scripture is a major factor in persuading them against the doctrine of inerrancy.
 In response to this Christians should challenge this position by asking, “What specific verse or verses do these errors occur?”
 Asking this question will help to understand whether the person has little or no biblical literacy, but believes there are errors in the Scriptures, because others have told them so.

-The Truth of the matter is that Christians have a superior Word and Savior than liberalism does.
+The truth of the matter is that Christians have a superior Word and Savior than liberalism does.
 One day rejecters and deniers will all stand before the judgment seat of Christ and be thrown into hell, a place of unrelenting and unending punishment.
 Jesus the Savior of sinners longs to save rejecters, deniers and sinners.
 Jesus is the Word incarnate and as such is the basis for all truth.
 Jesus bound Himself to His Word by giving it to His disciples.
 By instituting the Church and telling Peter, “On this rock I will build my church” Jesus Christ the Savior of sinners bound Himself and His Word to the Church through its preaching, which the Church is to contend, defend and proclaim to the whole world.
 Jesus Christ is the Truth, and as such only His Word which is sharper than any two edged sword can piece through the fog by revealing the foolishness of man’s sin and rebellion against God.
-Jesus Christ is the ultimate answer and reason why His Word is inspired, inerrant, sufficient, authorative, and is why Christians should dedicate their entire lives and ministries lives to studying, proclaiming, contending, and defending its truth for all of there days.
+Jesus Christ is the ultimate answer and reason why His Word is inspired, inerrant, sufficient, authoritative which is why Christians should dedicate their entire lives and ministries to reading, studying, contending and proclaiming its truth.

 Justo L. Gonzalez, The Story of Christianity: The Reformation to the Present Day, no. 2 (New York: HarperCollins, 1985), 286-287.